SoDevLog/PyTrading/README.md

 - On Windows 7 you can try but most of the time you'll get error, so you need a Windows more than 7
 - On MacOS and Linux you **must wait** a while but remember Python is all platforms compatible

+# Disclaimer

+This software is provided "as is", without any express or implied warranties.
+The user assumes full responsibility for its use and any consequences that may arise.
+Under no circumstances shall the author or contributors be held liable for any direct, indirect, incidental, or consequential damages resulting from the use of this software.

+The user is encouraged to verify the accuracy of the data and not to rely solely on the results provided by the software.
+Any commercial or financial use is at the user's own risk.